mathielo/dst-dedicated-server/docs/AdminBanWhitelist.md

 [01:52:28]: Client authenticated: (KU_aBCd1234) WesIsTheBes
 ```

 :point_up: You can see the identifier shows up twice.
-It's easier to visualize in the last line, where you can also see the player's nickname on Steam.
+It's easier to visualize in the **last line**, where you can also see the player's nickname on Steam.
 From this example:

 * Player unique identifier: `KU_aBCd1234`
-* Player name on Steam: `WesIsTheBes` (:thinking_face:)
+* Player name on Steam: `WesIsTheBes` (:thinking:)

 ## Ban the player through the game interface